dgerosa/machinelearning4physics_bicocca_2025/README.md

 ## 2025 Class schedule

 Classes will take place on the Bicocca campus, on Wednesdays from 8.30am to 12.30pm, for a total of 36 hours.

-Here is our timetable:
+Our schedule is as follows.
+[Here is a public calendar](https://calendar.google.com/calendar/embed?src=5d8d31ed2056780a879a376955b230fe78245fd8990bff77a728da5de8e0ff0f%40group.calendar.google.com&ctz=Europe%2FRome) with the dates below, which you can import into your calendar software.

 1. **Mar 5**.
 Lab U9-910
 2. **Mar 12**.
 Lab U9-910